KevinJohnson42/riscv/README.md

     ./all.sh program.c 100us

+### Create memory mapped devices
+Open soc.vhd.
+Find the memory_controller instantiation.
+Modify the next available address range.
+Connect your device to the controller.

 ### Program an FPGA
 For Xilinx, The instruction RAM should be infered as BRAM.
 Don't forget to include your IO constraints.